Academic Requirements

 Transfer Credit

 Most credits earned at another accredited college will transfer to Wheaton if the courses are applicable to a liberal arts program.
+Up to 30 credits of coursework may be transferred from nationally accredited schools; these credits may not be used to satisfy Wheaton's upper division course requirement.
 Courses of a vocational or technical nature or courses in which a grade below C- was earned are not transferable.
 Courses taken at an unaccredited college are not transferable.
 The College reserves the right to decide the acceptability and applicability of degrees and credits earned at other institutions.
 Grades for credits accepted for transfer courses are not included when determining a student's cumulative grade point average at Wheaton.
 Only official transcripts received directly from the awarding institution can be used to record credit on a Wheaton transcript.

 A maximum of 40 credit hours earned prior to high school graduation may be applied to the undergraduate degree.
 Use of courses taken prior to college matriculation for major requirements will be at the discretion of each academic department.